RahulSChand/CapsFlow-Optical-Flow-Estimation-with-Capsule-Networks/README.md

 **How to Run**

-1. main.py (without any arguments) will run start training the model for shape dataset, the dataset is generated at runtime from data_shape_double.py
+1. `python main.py` (without any arguments) will run start training the model for shape dataset, the dataset is generated at runtime from `data_shape_double.py`